Frequently Asked Questions

 GENERAL QUESTIONS

-Why is Life’s Journey Tours Different?
+Why choose Life’s Journey Tours?

 What is the location of the retreat?

-Situated in the Ecuadorian Highlands, Peguche and San Pablo del Lago are nestled in the spine of the Andes Mountains.
-Both villages are located less than 90 minutes northwest of Quito.
+Situated in the Ecuadorian Highlands, and San Pablo de Lago is nestled in the spine of the Andes Mountains.
+The village is located less than 90 minutes northwest of Quito.
 The Highlands are known for their distinct beauty.
-Aya Huma (“The Human”) is located at the base of the Imbabura Volcano in the quaint little village of Peguche.
-Jambina Huasi (“Healing House”), surrounded by four ancient volcanoes, is located near San Pablo del Lago, also at the base of the Imbabura Volcano.
+Jambina Huasi (“Healing House”), surrounded by four ancient volcanoes, is located near San Pablo de Lago, at the base of the Imbabura Volcano.

 What if I don’t want to do some of the plant medicines?